abatula/RobotDJ/README.md

-RobotMusicHack
+RobotDJ
 ==============

-Repository for Philadelphia Music Hack Day 2013
+Repository for the Robot DJ hack for Philadelphia Music Hack Day 2013

+This code belongs in the folder /darwin/Linux/project on the DARwIn-OP